benjy0011/Restore/README.md

 dotnet publish -c Release -o ./bin/Publish
 ```

+👉 After publishing, deploy the contents of the `./API/bin/Publish` folder to your Azure App Service.
-👉 Then, right-click the Publish folder and select Deploy to Azure.
+ (or right-click the Publish folder and select Deploy to Azure)